MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ### Entry points

-When defining entry points for Q# programs, the Q# compiler recognizes the [`@EntryPoint()` attribute](xref:Microsoft.Quantum.Core.EntryPoint).
+When you define entry points for Q# programs, the Q# compiler recognizes the [`@EntryPoint()` attribute](xref:Microsoft.Quantum.Core.EntryPoint).
 Entry points should have a specifc name (for example: `main`, `Main`, or `__main__`).
 From the Q# developer perspective, entry points are ordinary operations annotated with `@EntryPoint()`.
-Moreover, Q# entry points may be entry points for an entire application (for example, in Q# standalone executable programs), or may be an interface between a Q# program and the host program for an application (for example, when using Q# with Python or .NET), such that the name "main" could be misleading when applied to a Q# entry point.
+Moreover, Q# entry points may be entry points for an entire application (for example, in Q# standalone executable programs), or may be an interface between a Q# program and the host program for an application (for example, when you use Q# with Python or .NET), such that the name "main" could be misleading when applied to a Q# entry point.

-We suggest using naming entry points to reflect the use of the `@EntryPoint()` attribute by using the general advice for naming operations listed above.
+We recommend that you use naming entry points that reflect the use of the `@EntryPoint()` attribute by using the general advice for naming operations listed above.

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - Do not name entry point operations as "main."
 - Name entry point operations as ordinary operations.